Cadbury: 1900–1969

 In 1919, Cadbury merged with Fry's, resulting in the integration of well-known brands such as Fry's Chocolate Cream and Fry's Turkish Delight.
 In 1921, the many small Fry's factories around Bristol were closed down, and production was consolidated at a new Somerdale Factory, outside Bristol.

 Cadbury expanded its product range with Flake (1920), Creme eggs (1923), Fruit and Nut (1928), and Crunchie (1929, originally under the Fry's label).
 By 1930, Cadbury was the 24th-largest British manufacturing company as measured by estimated market value of capital.
 Cadbury took direct control of the under-performing Fry in 1935.
 Dairy Milk Whole Nut arrived in 1933, and tins of Roses were introduced in 1938 (competing with Quality Street launched by Mackintosh's in 1936).
 Roses has become a very popular Christmas (and Mother's Day) gift.

 By the mid-1930s, Cadbury estimated that 90 percent of the British population could readily afford to buy chocolate as it was no longer considered a luxury item for the working classes.
 By 1936, Dairy Milk accounted for 60 per cent of the UK milk chocolate market.
 Between the two world wars Cadbury sent test packages to British schoolchildren in exchange for their opinions on new products, one of whom, Roald Dahl, would later write the children's novel Charlie and the Chocolate Factory.

 During the Second World War, parts of the Bournville factory were turned over to war work, producing milling machines and seats for fighter aircraft.
 Workers ploughed football fields to plant crops.
 As chocolate was regarded as an essential food, it was placed under government supervision for the entire war.
 The wartime rationing of chocolate ended in 1950, and normal production resumed.
 Cadbury subsequently invested in new factories and had an increasing demand for their products.
 In 1952 the Moreton factory was built.

 In 1967, Cadbury acquired an Australian confectioner, MacRobertson's, beating a rival bid from Mars.
 As a result of the takeover, Cadbury built a 60 per cent market share in the Australian market.

 Cadbury was a holder of a royal warrant issued by Queen Elizabeth II from 1955 to 2022.
 A warrant from King Charles III was held for a further two years, but was dropped in 2024.

 Schweppes merger (1969)

 Cadbury merged with drinks company Schweppes to form Cadbury Schweppes in 1969.
-Head of Schweppes, Lord Watkinson, became chairman, and Adrian Cadbury became deputy chairman and managing director.
+Head of Schweppes, Harold Watkinson, became chairman, and Adrian Cadbury became deputy chairman and managing director.
 The benefits of the merger were to prove elusive.
 The merger put an end to Cadbury's close links to its Quaker founding family.